-- Making sure they understand how to identify and report a suspected or actual security incident. - O Reporting a suspected or actual security incident to the Incident Response Lead (preferable) or to another member of the Security Incident Response Team (SIRT). - Reporting any security related issues or concerns to management, or to a member of the SIRT. - Complying with the security policies and procedures of Cooperative.
+- Making sure they understand how to identify and report a suspected or actual security incident. - Reporting a suspected or actual security incident to the IT Director. - Reporting any security related issues or concerns to management, or to IT Director. - Complying with the security policies and procedures of Cooperative.